MrCarri/LogParser/README.md

 ### About extraf argument:

-This argument is optional, it's main purpose is to not generate the optional textfile if we don't  have much space in disk, because It would be bigger than the main output file.
+This argument main purpose is to not generate the optional textfile if we don't  have much space in disk, because It would be bigger than the main output file.

 ## Built With: